Roscoe Dunjee: Career

 Interested in the growing movement of black fraternalism, Dunjee joined the Pythian Grand Lodge and began lecturing in its behalf throughout the state.
 He also enlisted new members, and his reputation as an organizer grew.
 When Dunjee was traveling throughout Oklahoma, he could see the difficult conditions of black migrant sharecroppers and tenant farmers.
 Not only was the Negro unable to earn a living wage, the state had passed discriminatory laws related to segregation of transportation and other public accommodations.
 Dunjee began thinking seriously about establishing a newspaper that could tell the Negro story and reply to white racism.

 In 1915, when he was 32 years of age, he had a chance to purchase a job printing plant from Oliva J. Abby, an instructor in the Oklahoma City public schools, whose printer husband had become ill.
 He founded his own newspaper, the Black Dispatch, the first black newspaper in Oklahoma City.
 He used this as a platform to publish editorials against segregation and report unfair treatment of blacks.
 The newspaper grew from a local publication to a national one, at one point boasting nearly 20,000 subscribers.
 Dunjee would regularly report on lynchings of blacks in both Oklahoma and Texas.

 He worked to change voter laws that prohibited or constrained black voters from the polls.
 Oklahoma's new 1908 constitution, passed after statehood, had raised barriers to voter registration, effectively disenfranchising blacks and other minority voters.
 It joined former states of the Confederacy across the South in taking such action.
 In 1916 the state passed a grandfather clause that enabled white voters to escape certain restrictions related to literacy.
 Dunjee's efforts contributed to court challenges; ultimately lawyers of the NAACP (National Association for the Advancement of Colored People) overturned the grandfather clause in the US Supreme Court case Guinn v.
 United States.

 Dunjee publicized the murder trial of Jess Hollins.
 He was a black man arrested for the rape of a white woman, to which he confessed without having seen counsel.
 He was rapidly sentenced to death four days after the alleged attack in December 1931.
 Dunjee reported on the case, supporting an appeal.
-The judge said he moved fast because he feared another Tulsa Race Riot, as had taken place in 1921.
+The judge said he moved fast because he feared another Tulsa Race Massacre, as had taken place in 1921.
 The state court ruled that Hollins deserved a jury trial.
 He was convicted by an all-white jury in 1934 and again sentenced to death.
 The case was appealed to the US Supreme Court, which ruled in Hollins v.
 State of Oklahoma (1935), that the systematic exclusion of blacks from the jury had been grounds for reversing Hollins' conviction.
 It directed a new trial.
 Hollins was convicted by another all-white jury and sentenced to life in prison.
 He died in 1950, and is now widely believed to have been innocent.